-NON-DANGEROUS USE OF HAZARDOUS OBJECTS Elementary Middle Level 2.7 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out-of-School Suspension for one (1) day (MIN) Three (3) days (MAX) Short Term Out-of- School Suspension for (3) days Short Term Out-of- School Suspension for five (5) days 2 nd Violation Short Term Out-of-School Suspension for two (2) days- Four (4) days (MAX) Short Term Out-of- School Suspension for three (5) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of-School Suspension for three (3) days-Five (5) days (MAX) Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
-Combination of local intervent tions, supports, and di sciplinary response ma y be appropriate.
+NON-DANGEROUS USE OF HAZARDOUS OBJECTS Elementary Middle Level 2.7 MINIMUM MAXIMUM MINIMUM MAXIMUM Short Term Out-of-School Suspension for one (1) day (MIN) Three (3) days (MAX) Short Term Out-of- School Suspension for (3) days Short Term Out-of- School Suspension for five (5) days Short Term Out-of-School Suspension for two (2) days- Four (4) days (MAX) Short Term Out-of- School Suspension for three (5) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+Short Term Out-of-So three (3) days-Five (\$ 5) days (MAX) Short Term Out-of- School Suspension for seven (7) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)

+Combination of local interventions, supports, and disciplinary response may be appropriate.